milkmansson/toit-ds3231/README.md

 'every minute at :30 seconds' or 'every day'.

 The code has several functions supporting alarms:
-- `get-alarm`: Returns an `AlarmSpec` object, used to store/configure the alarm moment description.
+- `get-alarm`: Returns an `AlarmSpec` object containing the alarm time/moment.
 - `set-alarm`: Takes an `AlarmSpec` and sets either of the alarm slots to the alarm time.
 - `set-sqw-as-interrupt`: takes a boolean to either set or unset the SQW pin as